-Campbell is not finished.
-Once the tax researcher has identified relevant authorities, she must make sure that the authorities are still valid and up to date.
+Code Section that appears to answer the question.
+Is she finished with the research process?
+If make sure that the authorities are still valid and up to date.
 For court cases, a citator can be used to review the history of the case to find out, for example, whether it was subsequently appealed and overturned or and to identify subsequent cases that cite the case.
 Favorable citations strengthen a case, while unfavorable citations weaken the case.
 Citators can also be used to check the status of revenue rulings, revenue procedures, and other IRS pronouncements.
 Checking the status of the code is fairly simple: just locate the current version.